Skip to content

 !

-ref.set() / ref.update() are local-only
+ref.set() / ref.update() write to the cache

 ref.set(newValue)